circuit-shell/dotfiles/README.md

 # Dotfiles

+My Personal  dotfiles config for nvim, tmux, p10k, kitty and zsh.

-Personal dotfiles managed with [chezmoi](https://chezmoi.io) — a dotfile manager that handles OS-aware templating, private config, and one-command bootstraps across machines.
+Managed with [chezmoi](https://chezmoi.io) — a dotfile manager that handles OS-aware templating, private config, and one-command bootstraps across machines.

-**Supported platforms:** macOS · Arch Linux · Fedora / generic Linux
+**I use these platforms:** macOS · Arch Linux

 ---